 Most Potable Water is Already Treated for Pathogens

-Any water marked as “potable” at an RV dump station, or any other water faucet plumbed from city/county tap, is already treated for harmful organisms.
+Any water marked as “potable” at an RV dump station, or any other water faucet plumbed from city/county tap, is the same drinking water in a house.
+It’s already treated for harmful organisms.
 Hence, using a water filter is not going to help much in terms of health, but it will make better tasting water.

 Water Faucets Are Not Clean

 It’s not so much the water you have to watch out for, it’s the faucet itself.
 When other people put their hands on the threaded end of a faucet, they transfer pathogens.
-Also, if a fresh water faucet is located too close to the sewer drain of a dump station, tiny droplets can fly through the air and land on it.
+Also, most dump stations place their water faucets right next to the sewage drain.
+Tiny droplets of sewage can become airborne and land on the threaded end of a faucet.

 If you want to minimize your chances of illness, rub some hand sanitizer on the threaded end of a faucet.